ibcode15/winvolume/README.md

 # Winvolume
-Welcome to the easy way to change the volume level in windows.
+Winvolume is a wrapper of the Win32api and Pycaw to create a user friendly and easy way to change the windows volume level.